edgelesssys/constellation/docs/docs/getting-started/first-steps-local.md

   Your Constellation cluster was created successfully.
   ```

-  This will create 2 virtual machines, one worker and one control plane, but if you want, you can change the numbers of nodes, as long as your computer has enough resources.
+  This will create 2 virtual machines, one worker and one control plane.
+You can change the numbers of nodes as long as your computer has enough resources.

   :::tip